 - Cyber threat detection in Science and Technology has increased by 91%.

-- Attacks on cloud services users reached nearly 7.5 million in the second quarter, given the fact that cloud services are popular with people working from home.
+- Attacks on cloud service users reached nearly 7.5 million in the second quarter, given the fact that cloud services are popular with people working from home.

 - Publicly disclosed security incidents increased by 22% in Q2 2020, out of which: